 Your meat, cut your way

 Don't like roasts?
 No problem.
-We work with an excellent WSDA certified butcher, Salmon Creek Meats, for our half and whole processing.
+Our half and whole processing goes through the same butcher as our USDA cuts, so you can get the same great recipes and familiar cuts that you love at market.
 You tell us what you want, and the butchers will cut your hog to order, just the way you want.

 What cuts of meat should I expect to get?

 Some people are confused about what meat actually comes off a single pig.
 How many packs of bacon do I get?
 The answer to those questions depends on how you choose to have the butcher cut your animal.
-Every pig has the same body parts, but those parts can be turned into different kinds of cuts for cooking.
+There are many way to cut your pig, depending on your family's cooking preferences.
 Here are some numbers to give you a sense of the options.
-A whole hog has:
+A whole hog has (approximately):

-- 20 pounds of belly, that can be turned into bacon.
+- 20 pounds of pork belly, that can be smoked into bacon

--25 pounds of shoulder, that can be turned into Boston butt, picnic roasts or sausage
+- 25 pounds of shoulder, that can be cut into Boston butt, picnic roasts or sausage

--25 pounds of leg for ham and sirloin steaks, or sausage
+- 45 pounds of leg for smoked ham, fresh ham, or sausage